 She asked her manager to do four days a week as a sales representative and then spend the fifth learning how to work in account management.
 Eventually she moved up and found a job in Sydney working as a Coca-Cola Amatil account manager with Woolworths as her main client.

 During the course of her career working as an Account Manager with Woolworths, she worked in many different sales positions.
 This was where she was first introduced to the supply chain side of the business.
 After the acquisition of SPC Ardmona, she had to learn about the processes of the supply chain, especially regarding the fruit and farming industries.

 Amanda loves her job for many reasons.
-She gets to help with the strategy and direction of the Supply Chain and is involved in the network design.
+She helps with the strategy and direction of the supply chain and is involved in the network design.
 This includes where they are sending their stock and how it gets there.
-She gets to work with many different sectors of the business and is heavily involved with continuous improvement and safety.
+She has the opportunity to work with many different aspects of the business and is involved with continuous improvement and safety.

 Working with Coca-Cola Amatil has given Amanda many chances to travel and be involved with various different experiences.
 She has been involved with, or worked in, areas that deal with automated forklifts, road transport, IT systems and manufacturing plants.

 Amanda encourages any applicants to be confident and always say yes to opportunities that pop up.
 Always take the jobs that interest you and keep learning.
 She also urges graduates and new entrants not to be in a rush, stating that the skills you learn in the lower level jobs are likely to help you as you further your career.